About KCL Aspire

 The students will be able to practice and develop their soft skills through a number of online workshops.
 These skills include: networking skills, presentation skills, teamwork skills and many more.

 Subject Specific Tutoring

-In the run-up to UCAS deadlines, there will be Application Surgeries in which students will be invited onto campus and KCL Aspire mentors will help them to craft their personal statement and give specific application advice.
+In the run-up to UCAS deadlines, there will be Application Surgeries in which KCL Aspire mentors will help the students craft their personal statement and give specific application advice.

 The students will be asked to complete an application form.
 This would be to ensure that you’re eligible for the programme.